Stashh/self-custody/README.md

 </summary>

 Pro’s:
-- Keeps maintaining key in device and can warn users if there is a malicious update.
+- Keeps maintaining key in device and can warn users if there is a malicious update
 - Convenience of plug and play

 Con’s:
-- One more thing to understand deeply in order to verify it’s trade-offs.
+- One more thing to understand deeply in order to verify it’s trade-offs
 - You need to verify that you’ve obtained an authentic device from the manufacturer anyway
-- Secure Elements are closed source and can not be verified
+- Secure Elements are closed source and can not be verified, however, there are large bounties for anyone to crack them, which none have been claimed

 Note: Trezor is trying to create their own [secure element chip that is open source](https://tropicsquare.com/).